-Based out of the URI program in Gerontology, RIGEC is a consortium of partnerss established in 1996 one of 45 federal geriatric education centers (GECs) dedicated solely to providing interprofessional geriatrics education and training to heath care practitioners and direct services workers, medical trainees, health professions students and academic faculty.
+Based out of the URI program in Gerontology, RIGEC is a consortium of partners established in 1996 one of 45 federal geriatric education centers (GECs) dedicated solely to providing interprofessional geriatrics education and training to heath care practitioners, professionals, students and medical trainees.

 Working along side our collaborating partners, RIGEC aims to develop a comprehensive interprofessional geriatrics education model for patient-centered practice in primary care educational and clinical settings across the state.
-RI-GWEP iniatives will:
+RI-GWEP initiatives will:

 - Develop health professionals who can assess and address the unique needs of older adults and their families.